nicooprat/flashback/README.md

 ## Privacy

 This extension needs access to `history` and `tabs`.
-You're welcome to read the source code to be sure no informations gets out of your browser when using it.
+You're welcome to read the source code to be sure no informations get out of your browser when using it.

 ## Contributing